The group of access directives that you define. The directives grant levels of access to specific data for specific clients or groups of clients.

 A feature of Oracle Connection Manager that enables a client and server with different networking protocols to communicate with each other.
 This feature replaces functionality previously provided by the Oracle Multi-Protocol Interchange with SQL*Net version 2.

-A server that substitutes for the real server, forwarding client connection requests to the real server or to other proxy servers.
+A server that substitutes for a real server, forwarding client connection requests to the real server or to other proxy servers.
 Proxy servers provide access control, data and system security, monitoring, and caching.

 A database link created by a DBA on a local database that is accessible to all users on that database.